berachain/docs/apps/core/content/learn/pol/tokens/honey.md

 ## How is $HONEY Used?

-$HONEY shares the same uses as other stablecoins, such as for payments/remittances, and as a hedge against market volatility.
-However, `$HONEY` also has a number of unique use cases within the Berachain ecosystem, including:
+$HONEY shares the same uses as other stablecoins, such as for payments/remittances, and as a hedge against market volatility. `$HONEY` could be used within the Berachain ecosystem via native and ecosystem apps.

-### Lending - Bend

-Bend uses `$HONEY` by letting users add to the bend's `$HONEY` liquidity pool and it earns interest on it by supplying.

-For users that supply their `$HONEY`, they receive an equivalent token as <a target="_blank" rel="no-referrer" :href="config.websites.docsBend.url + '/learn/lending-protocol/tokens#atokens'">`$aHONEY`</a>.

-`$HONEY` is the only asset that Bend accepts to earn an interest on.

-### Borrowing - Bend

-Bend also uses `$HONEY` as the base token that users can borrow against assets they provide as collateral.

-### Perpetual Futures - Berps

-Berps uses `$HONEY` as the base token for all trading collateral, payouts, and deposits.
-For example, in order to enter a levered long position in ETH, they must first deposit an appropriate amount of `$HONEY`.

-Alternatively, `$HONEY` holders can passively earn by providing trading liquidity in the `$bHONEY` vault. `$bHONEY` vault depositors earn trading fees generated from Berps and serve as the counterparty to traders' positions.
-For example, if a trader gets liquidated, the `$HONEY` collateral of that position is distributed to those staking in the `$bHONEY` vault.

 ## Minting $HONEY